 4- Delivered Duty Paid (DDP)

-If a shipment is labelled as DDP, all taxes and duties have been paid in advance, typically through your customs broker, who can compute and handle tax and duty payments in advance in exchange for a clearance charge.
+If a shipment is labeled as DDP, all taxes and duties have been paid in advance, typically through your customs broker, who can compute and handle tax and duty payments in advance in exchange for a clearance charge.

 5- Delivered Duty Unpaid (DDU)